Security at Kyomi

 Data Security

-The most important point: We minimize BigQuery data storage and use encryption when we do store it.
+The most important point: We minimize data warehouse data storage and use encryption when we do store it.

 What we cache: Table and column metadata (names, types, descriptions) to enable intelligent search.
 This metadata is workspace-isolated.